tyla homepage

 We're just a matter of days away from Bowel Cancer Awareness Month, which lands in April in the UK.

-General surgeon Ali Cadili explains that this time serves as a 'crucial reminder' that early signs of the disease are often easy to miss.
+This is why it's more important than ever to know the symptoms to look out for, and feneral surgeon Ali Cadili has explained that Bowel Cancer Awareness Month serves as a 'crucial reminder' that early signs of the disease are often easy to miss.

 Advert